 We are an "emerging growth company," as defined in the Jumpstart Our Business Startups Act of 2012, or the JOBS Act.
-We may remain an emerging growth company until December 31, 2024, although if the market value of our common stock that is held by non-affiliates exceeds \$700 million as of any June 30 before that time or if we have annual gross revenues of \$1.07 billion or more in any fiscal year, we would cease to be an emerging growth company if we issue more than \$1 billion of non-convertible debt over a three-year period.
+We may remain an emerging growth company until December 31, 2024, although if the market value of our common stock that is held by non-affiliates exceeds \$700 million as of any June 30 before that time or if we have annual gross revenues of \$1.07 billion or more in any fiscal year, we would cease to be an emerging growth company as of December 31 of the applicable year.
+We also would cease to be an emerging growth company if we issue more than \$1 billion of non-convertible debt over a three-year period.

-PROPOSAL NO. 1-ELECTION OF TWO CLASS I DIRECTORS
+PROPOSAL NO. 1-ELECTION OF THREE CLASS II DIRECTORS

-Our board of directors currently consists of seven members.
+Our board of directors currently consists of eight members.
+Effective March 31, 2021, Robert Gould resigned as our president and chief executive officer and will remain as a member of the board of directors.
+Effective March 31, 2021, Bryan Stuart was promoted from our chief operating officer to our president and chief executive officer and was appointed to our board of directors.
 In accordance with the terms of our restated certificate of incorporation, our board of directors is divided into three classes (Class I, Class II and Class III), with members of each class serving staggered three-year terms.
 The members of the classes are divided as follows:

-- the Class I directors are Alan Ezekowitz and Mark Levin, and their term expires at the Annual Meeting; - the Class II directors are James Collins and James Geraghty, and their term expires at the annual meeting of stockholders to be held in 2021; and - the Class III directors are Katina Dorton, Robert Gould and Kate Haviland, and their term expires at the annual meeting of stockholders to be held in 2022.
+- the Class I directors are Alan Ezekowitz and Mark Levin, and their term expires at the annual meeting of stockholders to be held in 2023; - the Class II directors are James Collins, James Geraghty and Bryan Stuart, and their term expires at the Annual Meeting; and - the Class III directors are Katina Dorton, Robert Gould and Kate Haviland, and their term expires at the annual meeting of stockholders to be held in 2022.